Skip to main content

 “Urgent care and doctors’ copays are so expensive, and it sometimes feels like I have to make a choice between having a provider and having groceries,” she explained.

 Daniel Freedberg is an assistant professor of medicine at Columbia University Medical Center’s Division of Digestive and Liver Disease.
-He shares the consequences of humans taking medications such as fish antibiotics, such as dosing issues.
+He shared the consequences of humans taking medications such as fish antibiotics, such as dosing issues.

 “I’d have no idea how to dose fish antibiotics,” Freedberg says.
 “The differences in size and weight between humans and fish are too large.
 Antibiotics distribute within the body differently.
 (If I don’t know how) I doubt that people without medical degrees would know how to do it when self-medicating.”